-Trying to control squash bugs can seem an insurmountable task when you find them in your vegetable garden.
-These bugs can do a huge amount of damage, particularly to young plants.
+Trying to control squash bugs can seem like an insurmountable task when you find them in your vegetable garden.
+These 12 easy tips will help you take charge and learn how to kill squash bugs for good.

 Looking for tips on how to kill squash bugs in your garden?
 The first thing to remember is that treatment seems to work best if it takes place when the plants are young and also when they are flowering.

 The adult bugs are attracted by garden refuse.
-Remove vines, leaves and plant debris in the late fall and destroy them.
+Remove vines, leaves, and plant debris in the late fall and destroy them.

 This will ensure that they will not be in the areas in your garden that attract the bugs when it is time to plant your vegetable garden.